gluecifer/PMP-Excellence/README.md

 + Disadvantages:
     + Employees need another project after the previous project came to an end
     + Less optimal usage of resources

+### Project management office
+The Project Management Office (PMO) yields control over all projects within a organization.
+Ressources are managed and are allocated to projects from the PMO.
+Further, funding for projects are decided on by th PMO.
+The PMO standardizes processes and procedures for all projects.
+Tools and software are selected by th PMO.
+The PMO trains and consults all project managers and supports individual projects.
+The PMO controls the projects and the PMs in regards to the used procedures, techniques and workflows.
+The PMO can be the directive authority over single projects by assigning a member of the PMO to the project.

 ## Decision making
 Coming to a conclusion is a difficult process.
 The complexer the problem, the harder is the decision making.
 In order to guide the decision making process, several indicators have been developed.
 The main purpose is to make a decision regarding between two or more projects, i.e. is it worth pursuing project A over B or the other way around.